-The Minnesota DNR teaches rescue techniques at a Fast-Water Rescue School.
+The MN DNR teaches rescue techniques at a Fast-Water Rescue School.
 In a drill, a rescue team pulls a float through the boil.
 A victim caught in the boil could hang onto the float and be pulled free.

 As tragic as these deaths were, however, they were not unique.
+Over the past 10 years, 14 deaths have occurred at dams on Minnesota rivers.
 The dam which has claimed the most lives is the Red River's Drayton Dam located on the Minnesota-North Dakota border 40 miles north of Grand Forks.
 Since it was built in 1964 over a dozen people have died in its spillway.
 Despite warning signs, ordinances, and city and state police officers patrolling the site, fishermen and canoeists continue to press their luck at the base of the dam.